alexhippo/oop_game/README.md

 This project was created as part of the [Treehouse Full Stack Javascript Techdegree](https://teamtreehouse.com/techdegree/full-stack-javascript).

+## Styles Changed from Original File
+- heading font was changed to "Bungee Shade" from Google Fonts

 ## Getting started
 ### Downloading
 Click on the 'Clone or download' button and select 'Download Zip.'